top of page

 • ensure tendering and procurement services provide opportunities for local First Nations business

-• assist local businesses to become compliant with operational requirements eg occupational health and safety
+• assist local businesses to become compliant with operational requirements e.g. occupational health and safety

 • help with access to finance ranging from funding microcredit schemes to funding bank loans